Reviewed By Joana Garrido DVM

 Aside from their nutritional value, they also boast natural anti-inflammatory properties that soothe dogs’ digestive disorders, such as inflammatory bowel disease.

 Goat and sheep dairy make an excellent alternative to cow dairy since they have smaller fat globules, allowing better digestibility.

-Although goat and sheep dairy are good for canine health, they should be offered in small amounts.
+Although goat and sheep dairies are good for canine health, they should be offered in small amounts.
 They have higher fat content than cow dairy and may cause unhealthy weight gain in dogs if consumed excessively.

 Fish is a healthy treat for dogs.
-It is also one of the common ingredients in many dog food, as it has omega-3 fatty acids.
+It is also one of the common ingredients in many dog food as it has omega-3 fatty acids.
 They aid in maintaining strong joints, a healthy cardiovascular system, and good cognitive function in dogs.

 Deboning is important when preparing fish for dogs.
 This is to prevent the risk of choking and mouth injuries.
 Be sure to avoid feeding undercooked fish to your canine friend as it may harbor harmful bacteria and parasites.

 - Can Dogs Eat Fish?: Best 10 Fish Dogs Can Eat